mit-orcd/orcd-docs-edit/docs/software/R.md

     ```bash
     module load anaconda/2023b
     ```

+    More information on running R on SuperCloud can be found [here](https://mit-supercloud.github.io/supercloud-docs/software-packages/#r-libraries).

 Now, you should be able to run `conda` commands, such as creating and activating an environment: